volodymyrhudyma/blog/content/blog/2020-05-01-a-few-words-about-author.md

 ---
-title: A few words about author
+title: A Few Words About Author
 tag:
   - Other
+promote: false
-metaDescription: Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.
-I was born and lived in Ukraine till I turned 17 and it occurred that there was a big decision ahead of me.
+metaDescription: Hello, my name is Volodymyr Hudyma, I am a software developer for more than 6 years.
+Visit my blog and let's learn JavaScript and React together.
-teaser: Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.
-I was born and lived in Ukraine till I turned 17 and it occurred that there was a big decision ahead of me...
+teaser: Hello, my name is Volodymyr Hudyma, I am a software developerfor more than 6 years.I was born and lived in Ukraine until I turned 17 and had a big decision ahead of me.
+Do you remember the time, when you just finished...
 date: 2020-04-20T10:21:23.175Z
 ---
-Hello, my name is Volodymyr Hudyma, I am a software developer for more than 5 years now.
+Hello, my name is Volodymyr Hudyma, I am a software developer **for more than 6 years**.

-## About me
+## About Me

-I was born and lived in Ukraine till I turned 17 and it occurred that there was a big decision ahead of me.
+I was born and lived in Ukraine until I turned 17 and had a big decision ahead of me.

-Remember those times, when you just finished school and had to choose who to become in the future?
+Do you remember the time, when you just finished school and had to decide who you wanted to be in the future?
 I do.

-That is one of the hardest decisions one has to make.
-But I was lucky and thanks to my parents, we did it right - I started learning Programming in University of Information Technology and Management in Rzeszów, Poland.
+That's one of the hardest decisions to make.
+But I was lucky and thanks to my parents we got it right - I started learning programming at the University of Information Technology and Management in Rzeszów, Poland.

-The study went on, I was diving into the world of creating software and felt like that's what I want to do in the future, at least I promised myself to try.
+The studies continued, I immersed myself in the world of software creation and felt that this is what I want to do in the future, at least I promised myself to try.

-Having studied hard to pass all university exams, I tried to find some time to learn coding by reading educational articles, watching videos on youtube, taking some free online courses.
+Having studied hard to pass all university exams, I tried to find some time to learn coding by reading educational articles, watching videos on Youtube, and taking some free online courses.

-After a few months of learning it was obvious that I was ready to search for my first job.
+After a few months of learning, it was obvious that I was ready to look for my first job.

-I did a research and found out that PHP developers were in high demand at that time (2014-2015), so I applied and succeeded.
+I did a research and found that PHP developers were in high demand at the time (2014-2015), so I applied and succeeded.

-## Commercial experience
+## Commercial Experience

-That's how my journey started in March 2015.
+This is how my journey began in March 2015.

-For the first 2 years I've been working as full-stack developer, building both back-end and front-end then switched to the pure front-end.
+For the first 2 years, I worked as a full-stack developer, building both back-end and front-end, then I switched to pure front-end.

-I've been working with React from April 2017.
-I decided to concentrate on this technology and deeply learn it in order to become an expert.
+As of April 2017, I have been working with React.
+I decided to focus on this technology and learn it thoroughly to become an expert.

-Having finished a lot of projects (from big commercial ones, to small private) I realized that there is no better alternative at the current moment.
+After completing many projects (from large commercial to small private), I realized that there was no better alternative at that point in time.

 ## Why React?

-One of the biggest advantages of React - strong community and ecosystem built around this library.
-It's backed up and maintained by Facebook.
+One of the biggest advantages of React - a strong community and ecosystem built around this library.
+It is supported and maintained by Facebook.

-React is constantly provided with the new features, which means that basically everything you will need for successful completion of a new project is already there and available for a use.
+React is constantly updated with new features, which means that basically, everything you need to successfully complete the new project is already there and available for instant use.

-React is SEO-friendly, it can be run on the server as well as on the client.
+React is SEO-friendly, it can run both on the server and the client.

-React can be boldly called a “learn once – write anywhere”.
-Using React library you are able to build native apps for IOS and Android by using React Native framework.
+React can be boldly described as "**learn once - write anywhere**".
+With the React library, you are able to build native apps for IOS and Android using the React Native framework.

-Finally, it it easy-to-learn.
+Finally, it is easy to learn.

-## Why did I start this blog?
+## Why Did I Start This Blog?

-The main reason is, of course, to increase my expertise, as the best way to learn something - is to teach it.
+The main reason, of course, is to expand my expertise, because the best way to learn something - is to teach it.

-By working as a JavaScript developer, you learn a lot of advanced concepts by using them almost on daily basis, but you tend to forget the basics.
+When you work as a JavaScript developer, you learn a lot of advanced concepts by using them almost every day, but you tend to forget the basics.

-That's why I start with covering up the most basic things that probably most of you know.
+So I'm going to start by covering the most basic things that most of you probably know.

-**Important note:** do not treat articles in this blog as the only source of truth and think critically.
-Sometimes articles are not covering the topic in 100%, be aware of that.
-You can always find better and more complete explanations in the internet.
-But be sure that all information, provided here is written the simplest way it can be with a lot of practical examples.
+**Important Note:** Do not treat articles on this blog as the sole source of truth and think critically.
+Sometimes articles do not cover the topic 100%, be aware of that.
+You can always find better and more complete explanations on the internet.
+But be sure that all information provided here is written as simply as possible and includes many practical examples.

-## Thank you
+## Thank You

-Thank you for visiting my blog, hopefully you will learn a lot from here.
+Thanks for visiting my blog, hopefully, you will learn a lot from here.

-Please, do not hesitate to leave your feedback in the comments section below each article.
+Please, feel free to leave your feedback in the comment section below each article.

-Be well, do good deeds and keep in touch.
+Be well, do good deeds and stay in touch.

 Click here to read the [first article](/2020-04-26-getting-started-with-javascript).

 ***P.S.
-You are allowed to use any information provided in this blog for any of your needs.***
+You may use any information provided in this blog for any of your needs.***